GSA/search-gov-website/README.md

     $ gem install bundler
     $ bundle install

-Start a server and try it out.
-From the root directory, run:

-    $ bundle exec compass watch (ctrl+c to stop)
+## Running the site locally

+**To build the pages with Jekyll:**
+1. open a new tab in terminal
+2. Navigate to the root directory of the project
-    $ bundle exec jekyll serve
+3. run: `bundle exec jekyll serve`
+4. Go to <http://localhost:4000>.
+The site should have the expected content & formatting of the [Search.gov](https://search.gov/) homepage.

+**To build the CSS styles:**
+1. open a new tab in terminal
+2. Navigate to the root directory of the project
+3. run: `gulp`
-Go to <http://localhost:4000>.
+4. Go to <http://localhost:4000>.
 The site should have the expected content & formatting of the [Search.gov](https://search.gov/) homepage.

 ---